 I hardly understood the reasons for all those rendering issues.
 Why did my email look different in Outlook on my computer or in Yahoo Mail?
 It was a mess, and unfortunately, the situation is still a bit similar.

-There are tons of articles on the web talking about email marketing and email design, but you can hardly find a collection of articles that will truly help a non-techie email marketer understand the tech part of email design.
+There are tons of articles talking about email marketing and email design, but you can hardly find a collection of articles that will truly help a non-techie email marketer understand the tech part of email design.

-This is why I decided to come up with an article series which will help a non-techie email marketer to understand how those fancy responsive email templates really work.
+This is why I decided to come up with an article series that will help a non-techie email marketer to understand how those fancy responsive email templates really work.

 Before we dive into responsive emails, let’s jump back in time and start with a brief history of email, just to put us on the same page.

-The History Behind Plain Text & HTML Email
+The history behind Plain text & HTML emails

 Difference between HTML and plain text emails